OWASP/CheatSheetSeries/cheatsheets/OS_Command_Injection_Defense_Cheat_Sheet.md

 For examples, see [escapeshellarg()](https://www.php.net/manual/en/function.escapeshellarg.php) in PHP.

-The `escapeshellarg()` sorrounds the user input in single quotes, so if the malformed user input is something like `& echo "hello"`, the final output will be like `calc '& echo "hello"'` which will be parsed as a single argument to the command `calc`.
+The `escapeshellarg()` surrounds the user input in single quotes, so if the malformed user input is something like `& echo "hello"`, the final output will be like `calc '& echo "hello"'` which will be parsed as a single argument to the command `calc`.

 Even though `escapeshellarg()` prevents OS Command Injection, an attacker can still pass a single argument to the command.